CuriousOne23/WhenMathPrays/thought_manifold/thought_manifold_req/03_core_conceptual_requirements.md

   - **Normalized Entropy Percentage ($H_{\\%}$)** — a practical 0–100% projection of $H_{\text{total}}$
   - Energy state
   - Trajectory history (for observability)
-- In any manifold projection, a ThoughtPoint appears as a strictly 0-dimensional mathematical point.

 ### 2.6 Unified Entropy and Dynamics
 - All TS dynamics are driven by reduction of the unified entropy functional: